Gitnux/Report 2026

 User Adoption Interpretation

-In the user adoption slice of AI in AEC, only 12% of US construction organizations reported using or planning to use AI for business decision making in 2023, while higher usage is already visible in practice with 21% of architects using AI for design tasks and 25% of project teams applying digital technologies for project management and scheduling in 2022.
+In the user adoption of AI across AEC, only 12% of US construction organizations reported using or planning AI for business decision-making in 2023 while 21% of architects already used AI for design tasks in 2023 and 25% of project teams used digital, AI-adjacent tools for scheduling in 2022, suggesting uptake is higher in day-to-day project work than in broader business decision processes.

 Market Size Interpretation